confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/index.md

     argument are present, the `--queries-file` argument takes precedence.

+When you run a ksqlDB application that uses Avro in interactive mode, ksqlDB infers schemas from {{ site.sr }} automatically, but in non-interactive mode, you must provide schemas manually.

 ### Start headless ksqlDB Server from the command line

 To start the ksqlDB Server in headless, non-interactive configuration via the